Lotus Eaters

 The Land of the Lotus Eaters

-After escaping from the land of the Cyclopes, Odysseus and his men sailed for many days until they arrived at an unknown island inhabited by the Lotus Eaters.
-The island was lush and inviting, offering respite from their arduous voyage.
+After the costly raid on the Cicones of Thrace, a storm drove Odysseus and his men southward for nine days, until they arrived at an unknown shore inhabited by the Lotus Eaters.
+The land was lush and inviting, offering respite from their arduous voyage.
 The locals were friendly and peaceful, offering no harm to the weary travelers.

 The Enchanting Lotus Flower